SDU-eScience/Type3-Docs/src/batch/submit.rst

 Scavenger jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The cluster is configured to allow so-called *scavenger* jobs to run free-of-charge when the queue is empty.
+The cluster is configured to allow so-called *scavenger* jobs to run free-of-charge when there are available resources.
 However, these jobs will be preempted (killed) as soon as a normal priority job needs the resources.
 To run a scavenger job add the following directive to your job script.

 .. code-block:: bash

    #SBATCH --qos=scavenger

-If you want to automatically reschedule your scavenger jobs upon preemption, use the ``--requeue`` directive describe above.
+If you want to automatically reschedule your scavenger jobs upon preemption, use the ``--requeue`` directive described above.

 MPI jobs